-A student earning a term grade point average of 0.00 and 0 credit hours (excluding HHP 115 or MUS 469 credits) will be placed on immediate academic suspension.
+A student earning a term grade point average of a 0.00 and 0 credit hours (excluding HHP 115 or TA 469 credits) will be placed on immediate academic suspension.

 Other students who do not meet the minimum requirement will be placed on academic probation for the following semester.
 A student who fails to meet the requirements during the probationary semester will be placed on academic suspension.

-A student who earns a 2.00 grade point average and earns 12 hours for the probationary semester will automatically be granted one more semester to achieve the required cumulative standard.
+However, a student who earns 12 hours and a 2.00 grade point average for the probationary semester will automatically be granted one more semester to achieve the required cumulative standard.

-Any student placed on suspension will be notified using official University communication (email and physical mail to the home address on file).
+Any student placed on suspension will be notified using official university communication (email and physical mail to the home address on file).
 A suspended student may appeal their suspension by completing a suspension appeal application and submitting it for review by the Admissions, Academic Standards, and Financial Aid committee.
-Instructions for how to submit a suspension appeal are included in the notification of suspension from the University.
+Instructions for how to submit a suspension appeal are included in the notification of suspension from the university.
 Applications that are received after the deadline will not be considered.

 Students placed on academic suspension at the end of the spring semester may use the summer session to meet the minimum qualitative standards to be reinstated for the fall semester.
-Attending summer sessions does not impact standing if the student did not meet quantitative standards for spring semester.
-Students not meeting the quantitative standards must appeal the suspension in order to return.
 Those placed on academic probation may use the summer session to return to good standing for the fall semester.